jolars/normreg/paper/rebuttal.md

 > However, in this form, I believe this draft is not ready to be published, and I
 > cannot recommend acceptance for this paper.
 But don't worry, I will consider
 > updating my score after the authors make changes to improve the presentation,
 > clarity, and flow of this paper.
-Here are some suggestions: Minor changes:
-> Potential typos/clarification suggestions
 >
 > ### Minor changes
 >